apache/arrow/docs/source/python/dataset.rst

     and a stable API is not yet guaranteed.

-The ``pyarrow.dataset`` module provides functionality to efficiently work with tabular, potentially larger than memory and multi-file, datasets:
+The ``pyarrow.dataset`` module provides functionality to efficiently work with tabular, potentially larger than memory and multi-file datasets:

-* A unified interface for different sources: supporting different sources (files, database connection, ..), different file systems (local, cloud) and different file formats (Parquet, CSV, JSON, Feather, ..)
+* A unified interface for different sources: supporting different sources and file formats (Parquet, Feather files) and different file systems (local, cloud).
 * Discovery of sources (crawling directories, handle directory-based partitioned datasets, basic schema normalization, ..)
-* Optimized reading with pedicate pushdown (filtering rows), projection (selecting columns), parallel reading or fine-grained managing of tasks.
+* Optimized reading with predicate pushdown (filtering rows), projection (selecting columns), parallel reading or fine-grained managing of tasks.

+Currently, only Parquet and Feather / Arrow IPC files are supported.
+The goal is to expand this in the future to other file formats and data sources (e.g. database connections).

 For those familiar with the existing :class:`pyarrow.parquet.ParquetDataset` for reading Parquet datasets: ``pyarrow.dataset``'s goal is similar but not specific